Coders-Of-XDA-OT/portfoliobyvipin/README.md

 A Responsive Portfolio that we will be making together.
 Video tutorials are available in the Facebook group - https://www.facebook.com/groups/codersofxda/

+### Things You Should Know for a Better Understanding

+ - Box Model
+ - Positioning - Relative, Absolute etc.
+ - Flexbox
+ - CSS Grid Basics
+ - Media Queries

+ ## Getting Started

+  - Clone the repo.
+ - Navigate to the folder, do `npm install` (Node.js & npm required) and run the `compile-css` to generate CSS from **.scss** file.
+ - Play with the code.

 ### Resources I've used in the tutorials

  - [FontAwesome 5.0](https://fontawesome.com/) - For all the icons used